private-octopus/c4/doc/c4-design.md

 C4 connections, and reasonably between C4 and Cubic or C4 and BBR.
 We do not observe the shutdown effects that we saw before.

 There is no doubt that the current curve will have to be refined.
-In particular, setting sensitivity to 1 if data rate is higher than 1000000B/s means that there is no sensitivity difference between connections running at rates higher than 8 Mbps (1MBps).
 We have a couple of such tests in our test suite with total capacity higher than 20Mbps, and for those tests the dependency on initial conditions remain.
 We will revisit the definition of the curve, probably to have the sensitivity